-In a previous blog article, we highlighted the importance of using an SSL, or Secure Sockets Layer, certificate on your web pages.
-When a website is secured by an SSL certificate, HTTPS (Hypertext Transfer Protocol Secure) appears in the URL, indicating that an encrypted connection is enabled.
+When a website is secured by an SSL (Secure Sockets Layer), certificate, HTTPS (Hypertext Transfer Protocol Secure) appears in the URL, indicating that an encrypted connection is enabled.
 As the blog cites, there are significant advantages in using implementing an SSL certificate, such as improved visitor trust and better search engine results.

 Beginning in July 2018, Google began flagging all unencrypted (no SSL in place) sites as “not secure.”
 This push to embrace HTTPS encryption was part of a larger strategy to improve user safety and privacy while browsing Chrome.
 Since then, Google has continued to make strides in strengthening user protection measures within the web application.
 More recently, Google published an announcement in their security blog entitled, “No More Mixed Messages about HTTPS.”
 In a gradual series of steps that launched in December 2019, Google has begun to block “mixed content” (a topic we’ll explore shortly) by default.
 While this move will help improve user confidentiality and security, content on your site may be at risk for being blocked if your encryption settings aren’t up to the web giant’s standards.